Icinga/icinga-doc/markdown/en/configcgi.md

 authentication and configure authorisation for the CGIs can be found [here](cgiauth.md "6.2.
 Authentication And Authorization In The Classic UI").

--   0 = Don't use authentication functionality

--   1 = Use authentication and authorisation functionality (default)

 **Use Client Certificates**